The hunza valley and the people living there.

 They eat food from their own region fed with pure water.
 They do not use pesticides and usually eat it fresh and unprocessed.

 They only use pure energetic water that flows down from the glaciers above through mountain streams.

-The short time between the new harvest and the depletion of supplies from the previous year obliges them to a fasting period, a period of cleansing for the body and mind.
+The short time between the new harvest and the depletion of the previous year’s supplies compels them so fast, a period of purification for the mind and body.

 Everyone makes a considerable physical effort every day.